How to rē•align Your Lifestyle With Your Astrological Sign

 Looking deeper into your natal charts.

-Everyone has seen their horoscope, whether in the back of a magazine of choice, newspaper, or your favorite app.
-In fact, the norm is now to turn to pop culture for astrological guidance via weekly or monthly forecasts.
-But it is important to know that singling your horoscope down to your sun sign does not provide you with the most detailed picture.
-As common as it is to whittle your cosmic tendencies down to the stereotypical traits of your sun sign, astrology is more like a science — diving deeper, helping to connect the patterns of the macro (i.e., universe) with the micro (i.e., individual).
-This time-honored tool helps many to understand their personal connection to the universe and the magnitude of their souls.
+Everyone has seen their horoscope in the back of a magazine of choice, newspaper, or favorite app.
+The norm is to turn to pop culture for astrological guidance via weekly or monthly forecasts.
+But it is essential to know that singling your horoscope down to your sun sign does not provide you with the most detailed picture.
+As typical as it is to whittle your cosmic tendencies down to the stereotypical traits of your sun sign, astrology is more like a science — diving deeper, helping to connect the patterns of the macro (i.e., universe) with the micro (i.e., individual).
+This time-honored tool helps many to understand their connection to the universe and the magnitude of their souls.